Larry King, broadcasting giant for half-century, dies at 87

 In 1997, he wed Shawn Southwick, a country singer and actress 26 years his junior.
 They would file for divorce in 2010, rescind the filing, then file for divorce again in 2019.

-The couple had two sons, King’s fourth and fifth kids, Chance Armstrong, born in 1999, and Cannon Edward, born in 2000.
-In 2020, King lost his two eldest children, Andy King and Chaia King, who died of unrelated health problems within weeks of each other.
+The couple had two sons — King’s fourth and fifth kids, Chance, born in 1999, and Cannon Edward, born in 2000.
+In 2020, King lost his two oldest children, Andy King and Chaia King, who died of unrelated health problems within weeks of each other.

 He had many other medical issues in recent decades, including more heart attacks and diagnoses of type 2 diabetes and lung cancer.